wieslawsoltes/Draw2D/svg/README.md

   Svg.Skia.Converter [options]

 Options:
-  -f, --file <file>              The relative or absolute path to the input file -d, --directory <directory>    The relative or absolute path to the input directory -o, --output <output>          The relative or absolute path to the output directory -p, --pattern <pattern>        The search string to match against the names of files in the input path --format <format>              The output image format --quality <quality>            The output image quality --scaleX <scalex>              The output image horizontal scaling factor --scaleY <scaley>              The output image vertical scaling factor --debug                        Write debug output to a file --quiet                        Set verbosity level to quiet --version                      Display version information
+  -f, --files <files>                The relative or absolute path to the input files -d, --directories <directories>    The relative or absolute path to the input directories -o, --output <output>              The relative or absolute path to the output directory -p, --pattern <pattern>            The search string to match against the names of files in the input directory --format <format>                  The output image format -q, --quality <quality>            The output image quality -b, --background <background>      The output image background -s, --scale <scale>                The output image horizontal and vertical scaling factor -sx, --scaleX <scalex>             The output image horizontal scaling factor -sy, --scaleY <scaley>             The output image vertical scaling factor --debug                            Write debug output to a file --quiet                            Set verbosity level to quiet --version                          Display version information
 ```

 ## Build